joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-1.md

 }
 ```

-Nothing fancy here — just enough for Axum's JSON extractor to do its thing.
+Nothing fancy here, just enough for Axum's JSON extractor to do its thing.

 ### Handlers